Olympus microscopes and photomicrographic equipment

 The NFK photo eyepieces were designed for photomicrography with the LB or long barrel objectives that were supplied with the CH-2, CK2 and CK40 microscopes, including the DPlan, SPlan and SPlan Apo ranges.
 These objectives have a 45 mm parfocal distance.

 For digital SLRs with an APS-C sensor, such as the Canon EOS 7D, 40D, 50D and 550D, the most appropriate photo eyepiece is the NFK 1.67×.
 Unfortunately, these are uncommon and expensive.
-The NFK 2.5× can be used, but the small sensor substantially restricts the field of view.
+The NFK 2.5× can be used, but the small sensor significantly restricts the field of view.

 Camera image areas with Olympus NFK 1.67× and 2.5× photo eyepieces